PhD in Learning Sciences

 Sociologist Eve Ewing, EdD, provides a guide to writing such statements that may be helpful for you, although we by no means require this format

-Submit two letters of references.
+Submit two letters of reference.
 Letters of reference should come from professors with whom you have worked closely who can speak to your scholarly potential.
 These are often advisers, professors you have conducted research or independent study alongside, or professors in whose courses you have done work you are very proud of.
 At least one of your letters should be an academic reference (i.e., from a professor).
 If you think it is useful, one of your two letters can come from someone who has supervised you in another capacity, such as a principal or director; but we suggest you only do this if the work they are speaking to is relevant to the learning sciences.

 Letters will be submitted confidentially; submit writers’ contact information in the application.